Revisiting the Universal Texture Zero of Flavour: a Markov Chain Monte Carlo Analysis: An MCMC Scan of Parameter Space

 Finally, we focus solely on points within a chain for which the convergence already occurred (i.e. where maximums of likelihoods are reached).
 Therefore, we set up a `burning-length' parameter which automatically removes the first $N_{\text{burn}}$ points of each chains.
 This parameter is once again chosen empirically during the pre-runs by studying multiple likelihood evolution plots.

+For clarification and to summarize, we emphasize that the MCMC strategy presented above is associated to Bayesian statistical methods.
+Our goal is to obtain the posterior distribution for UTZ model parameters while taking into account available experimental constraints.
+During this process, our algorithm will successively compare parameter points while keeping the best ones, within a probability associated to their respective likelihood ratios.
+In this approach, prior knowledge is represented by the parameter distributions in the absence of any constraints.
+We have performed such `constraint-free' scans and found that every parameter in the scan follows a uniform prior distribution, which demonstrates that the final posterior distributions we present in the following Sections are solely explained by the use of experimental constraints (also see Footnote 12).

-To summarize, we present the different MCMC hyper-parameters that we use in our setup : $N_{\text{burn}}$, $\kappa_0$, $\epsilon$, the number of chains launched $N_\text{chains}$, and the length of the chains $L_\text{chain}$ which determine the target number of accepted points for every chain.
+Given the above discussion, we present the different MCMC hyper-parameters that we use in our setup : $N_{\text{burn}}$, $\kappa_0$, $\epsilon$, the number of chains launched $N_\text{chains}$, and the length of the chains $L_\text{chain}$ which determine the target number of accepted points for every chain.
 All these parameters are chosen empirically depending on the model and the final statistics desired for the distributions.
 As a final comment, we note that it is usually better to allow for more chains, rather than longer chains, as this ensures a more reliable parameter exploration.